oxheadalpha/nft-tutorial/packages/fa2-contracts/README.md

 ### Create FA2 Contract Specification

-Before generating contract code or TypeScript API, we need to create a contract specification by selecting a combination of features described in [modular contracts](#modular-contracts) section. `spec` command accepts a name of the resulting specification file and the following required options:
+Before generating contract code or TypeScript API, we need to create a contract specification by selecting a combination of features described in the [modular contracts](#modular-contracts) section. `spec` command accepts a name of the resulting specification file and the following required options: